arielhr1987/leira-roles/README.txt

 "Roles & Capabilities" provides a set of tools to help administrators to manage their site roles and capabilities as well as the site users capabilities.
 Only administrator will be able to access the plugin features, there is no extra capability that will grant access to this tool.

-With the plugin you will be able to:
+With the plugin, you will be able to:

 * Create new roles.
 * Edit role capabilities and display name.